some-things/kbk/README.md

 The intent of `kbk` is to provide easy access to cluster information and resources on the fly using `kubectl`.
 This allows the user to interact with Kubernetes diagnostic bundles and parse their contents more effective and efficiently.
 Using `kbk` allows you to quickly gather information about a cluster and its state without having to open large, and often cumbersome, YAML, JSON, and log files.

-This project is a work-in-progress and will likely be updated regularly.
-Any feedback or contributions are welcome.

 ## Setup

 Users have multiple options for running `kbk`, including running locally or within a Docker container.